SabrinaAshik/EOSC454-Project-SabrinaAshik/README.md

 <img width="245" alt="image" src="https://github.com/SabrinaAshik/EOSC454-Project-SabrinaAshik/assets/70414346/aa39796a-020f-413b-8bba-9faf54f8a7c0">

+(De Groot‐Hedlin, C., & Constable, S. (2004).
+Inversion of magnetotelluric data for 2D structure with sharp resistivity contrasts.
+Geophysics, 69(1), 78–86. https://doi.org/10.1190/1.1649377)

 FDEM is a geophysical method widely used in hydrogeology, mineral exploration, and environmental studies.
 The inversion process aims to estimate the subsurface electrical conductivity distribution by fitting observed electromagnetic data to a forward model.

 ## Objectives
 ### Starting in 1D: What does a sounding look like on the far left vs far right end of the model?